We don’t solve problems by ignoring them, or criticizing them.

 You could probably call it a divine comedy.

-Here’s a little excerpt.
-It’s part of a dream that one of the main characters has:
+Here’s an excerpt, a dream that one of the main characters has:

 The Leryavalatúrë: Return of the Ring